 - Open Safari and go to MIT's Certificates page ].

 - Select Obtain Your Personal Certificate.

-- You will be prompted to enter in your Kerberos ID, password, and MIT ID number.
+- You will be prompted to enter in your Kerberos ID, and password.
 Once you have done so, click Get Certificate.

 - From the Install Profile screen click Install.

 - Type in your device passcode.
 If you have not setup a passcode your iOS device, you will be prompted to create one at this step.

 Creating a passcode is an important part of protecting your data.
 Each time your turn on or wake up your device, it will ask for a passcode before you can use the device.
 If your device supports Touch ID, you can use your fingerprint instead of a passcode.

 - Next, you will now be asked for the that was generated in step 4.
 Type this number in and click Next.

 - Your personal certificate should now be installed.
 Click Done.